liangzheng816/OfficeDocs-SharePoint/migration/SPMT-performance-guidance.md

 ## Performing migration following our best practice

 Migration performance can be impacted by network infrastructure, file size, migration time, and throttling.
-Understanding these will help you plan and maximize the efficiency of your migration.
-These are detailed here:
+Understanding these issues helps you plan and maximize the efficiency of your migration.
+They're detailed here:

 - [General guidelines for migration performance](sharepoint-online-and-onedrive-migration-speed.md)